-1. How to Reset a Nest Thermostat
+1. Resetting Your Nest Thermostat

-A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.
+The first thing to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
+This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-Once you have recorded your preferences, go to Settings, select Reset and press.
+After writing down this information, go to Settings, select Reset and press.
 You will be presented with five options:

-• Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so it will be able to change the temperature even when you're not around.
+• Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

-• All Settings: The most far-reaching option, using the All Settings reset option strips away all your personal settings and learning.
+• All Settings: This reset clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi